LISTEN TO AUDIO OF THIS CONTENT

 Wondering if it is alright to mix Amoxicillin and alcohol?

 - Amoxicillin and other penicillin derivatives are the most common form of antibiotic prescribed for infections in the United States.

 If you have ever been prescribed Amoxicillin, you have probably noticed the warning label on the side of the bottle that reads “Do not take in combination with alcohol”.

 Due to the significant number of warnings that appear on drug labels these days, patients commonly ask whether this particular warning is a legitimate concern or whether it is overstated.

 Can You Safely Drink Alcohol While Taking Amoxicillin?

 It can cause some fairly uncomfortable side effects.

-However, death isn’t the only risk associated with combining alcohol and Amoxicillin.
-Another major risk is a decrease in effectiveness of the Amoxicillin in treating the infection it was prescribed for.
+The major risk is a decrease in effectiveness of the Amoxicillin in treating the infection for which it was prescribed.
 This risk derives from the fact that the same enzymes are used to break down both penicillin based drugs and alcohol in the blood stream.
 When too much alcohol is in the blood stream, it inhibits those enzymes, slowing down the rate at which penicillin derivatives are broken down, resulting in decreased effectiveness of the drug and drug toxicity.

 Due to both drug toxicity and standard interactions between the two types of drugs, numerous side effects are common when alcohol and Amoxicillin are used at the same time.